-- More of these types of turbines can be installed on the same amount of land because as the wind passes through them not as much turbulence is created.
+- More of these types of turbines can be installed on the same amount of land because as the wind passes through them, not as much turbulence is created.

 - Due to the orientation of these devices, the entire pole or shaft can be turned which makes it possible to mount the generator and other mechanisms at ground level.
-This makes maintenance work quite easier.
+This makes maintenance work relatively easier.

 - VAWT’s don’t have to point into the wind to start up.

-- Devices with this type of design are more strong than horizontally oriented units.
+- Devices with this type of design are more muscular than horizontally oriented units.
 Because they do not have to go in the air, they do not need a tail section to keep the rotor blade assembly on the airside.
 During gusty wind conditions, these units are less likely to sustain damage than traditionally designed units.